 Who is the main character fleeing from in the movie?

-Discover the awards and nominations received by Pete's Dragon.
-Explore the history of Pete's Dragon and its cast and crew.
+Discover all the awards and nominations received by Pete's Dragon, from Oscars to film festival honors.
+Learn how Pete's Dragon and its cast and crew have been recognized by critics and the industry alike.

 In the early 20th century, in the quaint yet harsh landscape of Maine, young Pete, portrayed by Sean Marshall, is desperately escaping from his cruel adoptive family, the Gogans.
 They have subjected him to a life of servitude which he can no longer bear.
 The family’s matriarch, Lena Gogan, played by Shelley Winters, along with the rest of the clan, seeks to entice Pete back to their oppressive home with the promise of “The Happiest Home in These Hills.”
 However, an unseen friend, a whimsical dragon named Elliott, disrupts their attempts, creating chaos by sending Willie and the rest of the family tumbling into mud, diverting attention and creating a perfect opportunity for Pete to escape.
 Frustration mounts for the Gogans, who, having exhausted their funds “buying” Pete, realize that they cannot simply adopt another child in quick succession.